-The 2010 Plan may provide for a potential acceleration of outstanding awards in the event of an involuntary termination of employment for an executive in connection with a change in control, as defined in the 2010 Plan.
+The 2010 Plan permits the potential acceleration of outstanding awards in the event of an involuntary termination of employment for an executive in connection with a change in control, as defined in the 2010 Plan, in accordance with the applicable award agreements.
 See "- 2010 Equity and Incentive Plan" below for a description of the change in control provisions contained in the 2010 Plan.